 Worried that you might have Mycoplasma?
 Get tested today with Better2Know.

-Mycoplasma is a bacterial infection that passes from person to person through sexual activity, like unprotected sex and sharing sex toys.
-It’s most common in smokers, those with multiple sexual partners, young people of both sexes, older age groups of men, men who have sex with men, and people who are HIV positive.
+Mycoplasma genitalium is a bacterial infection that passes from person to person through sexual activity, like unprotected sex (mostly vaginal and anal) and sharing sex toys.

 Mycoplasma infections usually don’t produce any symptoms and often go unnoticed.
 However, when symptoms do appear, they can affect men and women differently.